BME-SmartLab/GNN-Fault-Forecasting/README.md

   The work reported in this paper, carried out as a collaboration between HUN-REN SZTAKI and BME, has been partly supported by the the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory.
   This work was partially funded by the National Research, Development and Innovation Office (NKFIH) under OTKA Grant Agreement No. K 132838.
   The presented work of R. Lovas was also supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences.
-  The presented work of D. Unyi was also supported by the ÚNKP-23-3-II-BME-399 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
-  On behalf of the 'MILAB - SmartLab' cloud project, we are grateful for the possibility to use ELKH Cloud which helped us achieve the results published in this paper.
+  On behalf of the ‘MILAB - SmartLab' cloud project, we are grateful for the possibility to use HUN-REN Cloud which helped us achieve the results published in this paper.
 </p>